ddenio/week5CodingAssignment/README.md

 From here, in the 'View a collector' choice, a user can then add or remove cards, asking for the name, set, color, and rarity of the card.
 These properties will be listed once they are added and viewed under that specific collector.

-This program utilizes several JavaScript concepts, such as creating Classes to use code blocks over and over again as needed, as well as Inheritance, as we inherit code from a parent class.
+This program utilizes the JavaScript concept of creating Classes to use code blocks over and over again as needed.